-PGT-A is by far the single-biggest breakthrough the IVF industry has seen since inception, and has ushered in a new standard of care based on Single Embryo Transfer (SET).
-SET has dramatically reduced risks associated with twins, and, for the first time in 2017, resulted in the birth weights of IVF babies reaching parity with their naturally-conceived counterparts.
+PGT-A is by far the single-biggest breakthrough the IVF industry has seen since its inception and has ushered in a new standard of care based on Single Embryo Transfer (SET).
+SET has dramatically reduced risks associated with twins and, for the first time in 2017, resulted in the birth weights of IVF babies reaching parity with their naturally-conceived counterparts.

-The blinded non-selection component of the study is the scientific crux of the research: it means that neither the doctors conducting the study, nor the women who received IVF as part of the study, knew the outcome of the genetic test performed on embryos for transfer.
+The blinded non-selection component of the study is the scientific crux of the research: it means that neither the doctors conducting the study nor the women who received IVF as part of the study knew the outcome of the genetic test performed on embryos for transfer.
 All embryos in the study group were biopsied, but the test was not completed until after a clinical outcome – such as pregnancy, no pregnancy, or miscarriage – was recorded.
-In this way, the clinical outcomes and genetic testing results could be revealed around the same time, leading to unbiased results.
+This way, the clinical outcomes, and genetic testing results could be revealed around the same time, leading to unbiased results.

 Following each clinical outcome from 285 transfers to patients, the corresponding biopsy was run through a PGT-A analysis.
-Of the 50 biopsies that came back abnormal, all of the related embryos failed to implant or led to miscarriage.
-Of the 201 biopsies that came back normal, 137 resulted in an ongoing pregnancy or delivered, reflecting a 68% predictive value for euploid embryos.
+Of the 50 biopsies that came back abnormal, all related embryos failed to implant or led to a miscarriage.
+Of the 201 biopsies that came back normal, 137 resulted in an ongoing pregnancy or delivery, reflecting a 68% predictive value for euploid embryos.

-“Patients should continue to trust in PGT-A testing, and have confidence that when an embryo is labelled abnormal and a transfer is not pursued, that embryo is not being wrongfully discarded,” said RMA founding partner Dr. Richard Scott.
-“Put simply, PGT-A works, and it saves women time, money and emotional stress by giving them confidence in transferring a normal embryo with a high chance of leading to a healthy baby.”
+“Patients should continue to trust in PGT-A testing and have confidence that when an embryo is labeled abnormal, and a transfer is not pursued, that embryo is not being wrongfully discarded,” said RMA’s founding partner.
+“Put simply, PGT-A works, and it saves women time, money, and emotional stress by giving them confidence in transferring a normal embryo with a high chance of leading to a healthy baby.”

-Dr. Tiegs’ study is one of dozens of pieces of research RMA presents at ASRM as the practice marks its 20th anniversary this year.
-Since founding October 1, 1999, RMA has helped bring more than 40,000 babies to loving families, and continues to be the leading investor of IVF research in the U.S.
+Dr. Tiegs’ study is one of the dozens of pieces of research RMA presents at ASRM as the practice marks its 20th anniversary this year.
+Since its founding on October 1, 1999, RMA has helped bring more than 40,000 babies to loving families and continues to be the leading investor in IVF research in the U.S.